mytch444/catwm/README.md

     |        |___|
     --------------

-fullscreen mode and floating.
+and fullscreen mode which has each window taking up the full screen and can be cycled through the same way as changing windows on tiling ("C-p o" but default).

 Installation
 ------------

+You will need Xlib and <https://github.com/mytch444/showmessage> (Or disable messages),
-Need Xlib and <https://github.com/mytch444/showmessage>, then:
+then:

-  $ emacs config.h
+    $ emacs config.h # And change to your liking.
     $ make
     $ make install
     $ make clean

 Bugs
 ----
- * make doesn't recompile when config.h is changed.
-No major but annoying.
+ * make doesn't recompile when config.h (or any other file) is changed without cleaning first.
+Not major but annoying.

 Todo
 ----
  * Find a new name?
+So far I have come up with idlcwm (I don't like catwm).
+Thats about the best.
+   So this could take some time to fix.
  * Add another tiling mode that works more like emacs.
 I like emacs.

 If you have some particular request, just send me an e-mail, and I will see for it!